 Putting aside all other discount factors (performance after expenses, Total Expense Ratios, tax leakage, etc), ASX CEFs deserve to have a discount added that is proportionate to the extent of their exit liquidity risk.
 For the ~60% of the ASX CEFs with significant exit liquidity risk, this discount factor alone should be significant (5% to 15%).
 This puts the lie to the idea these 60% of ASX CEFs can ever trade near NTA, let alone premiums.

 Unsurprisingly, if you search for "exit liquidity" and ASX LICs / LITs or review content from those promoting ASX CEFs, you'll never hear of this term elsewhere.
 At best, the liquidity (buying and selling) of smaller ASX CEFs is sometimes discussed, but not with the intent of quantifying appropriate discounts to apply.
-The truth is there is never a shortage of sellers for almost all ASX CEFs, no matter how small.
+The truth is there is never a shortage of sellers for almost all ASX CEFs.
 Virtually all holders are willing to fully exit at prices nearer NTA, but they never trade there!

 CEF managers could be paid fees on the market cap of the fund, then managers would be aligned to try and get CEFs to trade at NAV.
 Instead, ASX CEFs charge fees on net assets, and some even charge fees on gross assets (including leverage).

-As their fees are based on maximising assets, CEF fund managers often use unnecessary leverage and conduct dilutionary capital raisings that disadvantage investors (and expand discounts) but increases their fee revenue.
+As their fees are based on maximising assets, CEF fund managers often use unnecessary leverage and conduct dilutionary capital raisings that disadvantage investors (and expand discounts) but increase their fee revenue.

 See: > Which CEF Management Fees are most misleading?

-9. LIC managers' fees are higher if they don't efficiently return tax via franked dividends
+11. LIC managers' fee revenue is higher if they don't efficiently return tax via franked dividends

 The LIC structure doesn't simply pass through tax consequences like LITs/ETFs and is horribly tax inefficient.
 Thus LICs are subject to massive tax leakage, yet the decision on returning it via franked dividends is totally up to the manager!
 Dividends reduce the assets on which fund managers charge fees, so LIC's have a perverse structural incentive baked in.